Fairydusti/rack/README.md

 -Portfolio
 -Info

-Purpose of this project is also learn to use React.js (eventually).
+At the moment this is static website, but My plan is to change it.

+TODO
+  Työelämäsimulaattori -project page
+  Interactive Portfolio (React-component)
+  intro-pic
+  some animations/background content